Hercules rises on its side, the constellation framed by

 is the brighter of the close pair up and to the right of Gamma,

-near the upper right corner; the fainter is 8 Her.
-68 Her is the upper of the
+near the upper right corner; the fainter is 8 Her, while 10 is to the

 two stars to the right of Rho.